Painting by Lory Williams Winford

 Andreas has made concerto appearances under maestros Neil Varon, David Effron, Paul Nadler and Roberto Tibiriçá; his chamber collaborations include such artists as Joseph Swensen, Atar Arad, Peter Stumpf and composer PQ Phan.
 A prize winner in the BNDES International Piano Competition in Rio de Janeiro and the Hastings International Piano Competition in the UK, he recently turned his attention to recording projects, including a 2-disc album released by Naxos in 2020 in honor of the 250th anniversary of Beethoven’s birth.

-Andreas is currently Lecturer of Piano at Indiana State University, where he oversees the Applied Piano program.
+Andreas has served as Lecturer of Piano at Indiana State University and is currently Assistant Lecturer of Piano at the Cork School of Music at Munster Technological University in Cork, Ireland.
 He is also Artistic Director of RiverSong Music Inc., a non-profit organization that promotes community education and enrichment through classical music .
-He holds a Doctor of Music degree from Indiana University, mentored by the legendary pianist Menahem Pressler.
+He holds a Doctor of Music degree from Indiana University, mentored by pianist Menahem Pressler.

 Andreas Ioannides · Artistic Director

-PHIL McKOWN is delighted to be involved with RiverSong Music, Inc. He was born in Indianapolis and received a Bachelor of Science degree in Aeronautical and Astronautical Engineering from Purdue University before pursuing a Master of Arts in Mathematics from Indiana University.
+PHIL McKOWN is delighted to be involved with ChamberFest Brown County.
+He was born in Indianapolis and received a Bachelor of Science degree in Aeronautical and Astronautical Engineering from Purdue University before pursuing a Master of Arts in Mathematics from Indiana University.
 Phil and his husband have lived in Brown County since 1975; they have been active members of its cultural community ever since.

 While Phil’s professional career has centered around engineering and software development, he has enjoyed music of many kinds since childhood.
 Phil particularly loves solo and chamber works, and considers himself a recovering oboist.
 He follows a diverse set of interests, including music, visual arts, computer programming and auto racing.